sedunne/ansible-collection-simple/docs/iptables.md

 # Ansible Role: Simple iptables
-This role is a simple interface to manage iptables on Ubuntu systems.
+This role is a simple interface to manage iptables on systems.
 It's rather heavy-handed, and based on the stateful firewall configuration from the [Arch wiki](https://wiki.archlinux.org/index.php/Simple_stateful_firewall).
-It is not meant to support complicated chains or rules, and you might run into issues doing so.
+It is not meant to support overly complicated chains or rules, and you might run into issues doing so.

 ## Requirements
-Currently supported releases are:
+Currently supported systems are:

-* 20.04 (focal)
+* Ubuntu 20.04 (Focal)

 ## Variables
 ### `iptables_rules`